-Gina Rodriguez Turns 35 In A Leopard-Print Crop Top & Skin-Tight Shorts
+Gina Rodriguez Turns 35 In A Leopard-Print Crop Top & Skintight Shorts

 As The Inquisitr reported just last month, Rodriguez was spotted flashing the flesh in a strapless orange bikini as she pretty seductively made her way out of a swimming pool in her colorful swimwear.

-Rodriguez has been pretty open and honest about how important it is for her to live a healthy lifestyle in the past, and has previously shared some of her tips and tricks to looking so good in her mid-30s.
+Rodriguez has been pretty open and honest about how important it is for her to live a healthy lifestyle in the past and has previously shared some of her tips and tricks to looking so good in her mid-30s.

 The star sometimes shares videos of herself boxing on her Instagram account and previously opened up to Health about how the workout is about more than just staying in shape for her.